 Dealings in Securities

-Directors and employees of the Manager as well as certain relevant executives of the CL group are also prohibited from dealing in securities of CRCT Group if they are in possession of unpublished price-sensitive information of CRCT Group by virtue of their status as Directors and/or employees.
+Directors and employees of the Manager as well as certain relevant executives of the CL group are also prohibited from dealing in securities of CRCT Group if they are in possession of unpublished price sensitive information of CRCT Group.
 As and when appropriate, they would be issued an advisory to refrain from dealing in CRCT Group’s securities.